john-kurkowski/dotfiles/README.md

 The other files here configure miscellaneous tools, which come up for schleps and experiments with little convention.<sup>[2](#2)</sup> To fill the gaps, there are a lot of tools to memorize.
 They should be the exception rather than the rule.
-Prune your unused dotfiles aggressively.
+Prune your unused dotfiles and plugins aggressively.

 ## Footnotes

 <a name="1">1.</a> The quicker it is to try an idea or to cross reference it,
 the quicker it is to improve upon or discard the idea.
-While programming, always keep in the back of your head: programming doesn't have to be _this_ way.
+So while programming, always keep in the back of your head: programming doesn't have to be _this_ way.
 It can be better.
 See [Inventing on Principle].